GeekStories/GeekStories/README.md

 👋 Hi, I’m @GeekStories

-        I'm 24, and from New Zealand.
+        I'm 24, and from New Zealand

 👀 I’m interested in